lweasel/piquant/docs/quantification.rst

 Perform accuracy analysis
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Finally, the support script ``analyse_quantification_run.py`` reads the CSV file ``tpms.csv`` produced by the assembly step above, and calculates statistics and plots graphs that can be used to assess the accuracy of transcript abundance estimation by the particular quantification tool.
+Finally, the support script ``analyse_quantification_run`` reads the CSV file ``tpms.csv`` produced by the assembly step above, and calculates statistics and plots graphs that can be used to assess the accuracy of transcript abundance estimation by the particular quantification tool.
 The statistics calculated, transcript classification measures used, and graphs drawn are described in full in :doc:`assessment`.